German diaspora: Czech Republic and Slovakia

-Before World War II, some 30% of the population in Czechia (historically known as Bohemia) were ethnic Germans, and in the border regions and certain other areas they were in the majority.
-There are about 40,000 Germans in the Czech Republic (number of Czechs who have at least partly German ancestry probably runs into the hundreds of thousands).
+Before World War II, some 30% of the population in Czechia were ethnic Germans, and in the border regions and certain other areas they were in the majority.
+There are about 21,000 Germans in the Czech Republic (number of Czechs who have at least partly German ancestry probably runs into the hundreds of thousands).
 Their number has been consistently decreasing since World War II.
-According to the 2001 census, there remain 13 municipalities and settlements in Czech Republic with more than 10% Germans.
+According to the 2011 census, there remain 11 municipalities and settlements in Czech Republic with more than 6% Germans.

 The situation in Slovakia was different from that in Czech Republic, in that the number of Germans was considerably lower and that the Germans from Slovakia were almost completely evacuated to German states as the Soviet army was moving west through Slovakia, and only a fraction of those who returned to Slovakia after the end of the war were deported with the Germans from the Czech lands.

-Many representatives of expellee organizations support the erection of bilingual signs in all formerly German-speaking territory as a visible sign of the bilingual linguistic and cultural heritage of the region.
-The erection of bilingual signs is permitted if a minority constitutes 10% of the population.